last updated January 21, 2016

 in your analysis, as well as a review of others' exploration and

-application of the theory.
+application of the theory and of similar artifacts.
 This section also should include a summary

-of others' analyses of your text (if any) and lay out how your
+of others' analyses of your artifact (if any) and lay out how your

 quotations.
 I want to read YOUR summary of the theory.
 (Footnotes

 indicating others agree with your analysis are fine, but do not

 substitute them for your own work).
 A comprehensive literature review